 Acumatica's vertical depth in field service and construction is a real differentiator.
 Project accounting, field technician dispatch, job costing, and construction-specific workflows are handled natively in ways that require significant customization on NetSuite or Odoo.

 The consumption pricing model looks attractive on the initial quote because there is no per-user cost.
-At a company doing $30M with low transaction volumes, it is competitive.
-At $80M with high transaction volumes, the math changes.
+That is exactly why it needs modelling: the quote prices today's volume, and the contract prices every year after.
 Model your projected transaction volume at Year 3 contract renewal before signing.

 API access is better than NetSuite's but not the same as Odoo's open schema.
 AI agent integration is possible but requires more bespoke work than an open-source platform.